 My great grandfather taught at Ohio State University for nearly 40 years.
 When I contacted the OSU Archives Librarian, I received a wonderful response.
 They have biographical files for their past professors and many are available in PDF form (fantastic!).
 Grandpa Zumstein’s file included an alumni magazine article and several photographs of him.
 It was a wonderful collection of materials.
-A note said the following, and I quote as it’s better in the direct from:
+A note said the following:

 “Prof. Zumstein’s biographical file contained a number of OSU News Bureau faculty biographical records, Faculty Member’s Annual Reports and Basic Who’s Who.
 Some of the information is repetitive, but I wanted to give you everything we have to be of most use.
 The bio file also included an obituary that appeared in the Board of Trustees’ minutes in 1968.
 After that is a photocopy of an OSU Alumni Monthly article that includes him among a list of faculty members given emeritus titles that year.
 The article ran in the June 1967 issue of the magazine (vol. 58, no. 10).
 Finally, there are photocopies of two photos we have in our collection of Prof. Zumstein.